wikinodes-net/wikinodes/README.md

 ### Collections

-- User can group pages into collections
+- User can group Pages (and other Files) into collections
 - Collections may differ across users and branches
-- A collection is technically a document (JSON or [NDJSON](http://ndjson.org/))
+- A collection is technically a File (JSON or [NDJSON](http://ndjson.org/))
-- Collections can be forked and branched like other documents
+- Collections can be forked and branched like other Files
 - Collections can contain other collections, to any level of nesting (cyclic nesting is ignored)

 ### Groups